Zaijian Jaranilla: 2008–present: ABS-CBN as primary media company allegiance

-2014–2021: Post-May Bukas Pa, pre-adult actor

 He starred in Hawak-Kamay as Raymond "Emong" Agustin in July 2014.
 Jaranilla turned 13 during the production of the series, officially marking his transition into a teenage actor.
-This marked Hawak-Kamay as the first series he worked on as a teen actor.
+This marked Hawak-Kamay as the first series he worked on as a teen performer.

 In November 2014, Jaranilla expressed interest in taking on more teen-oriented roles following his work in the family drama Hawak Kamay.
 He stated that he was ready to accept more mature projects offered by ABS-CBN.

 In 2015, he appeared in several episodes of Maalaala Mo Kaya.
 That same year, he starred in the film Hamog, playing Rashid, a Muslim boy who spends 48 hours trying to seek help for his Christian friend who died under tragic circumstances.
 Hamog was one of the 12 official entries in the Pista ng Pelikulang Pilipino (PPP).
-Jaranilla’s performance received critical praise, and the film won the Outstanding Artistic Achievement Golden Goblet Award at the 2016 Shanghai International Film Festival.
+Jaranilla's performance received critical praise, and the film won the Outstanding Artistic Achievement Golden Goblet Award at the 2016 Shanghai International Film Festival.
 His role also earned him his first Best Actor nomination at the Cinema One Originals Awards.
 Hamog was also screened at the 15th New York Asian Film Festival.
 In the same period, Jaranilla returned to television with a minor role in FPJ's Ang Probinsyano as Cocoy Amaba, marking his third reunion with Martin.
 He also appeared as Young Macoy in the television drama-romantic series, The Story of Us, in early 2016.

 In 2018, Jaranilla appeared in Bagani, portraying Liksi, and starred alongside Liza Soberano and Enrique Gil.
 In 2019, he acted in his first digital series, Story of My Life, produced by Big Reveal Digital and streamed on iWantTV.
 Jaranilla also joined the list of Filipino guest actors in the American crime drama Almost Paradise, appearing in the episode titled Lone Wolf.
 He later starred in Ang sa Iyo ay Akin.

 Jaranilla returned to Bacolor Church in June 2019 as part of ABS-CBN's year-long 65th anniversary celebration.
-The 2009 Christmas ID Star ng Pasko was used in two station IDs released in the first and last years of the 2010s: Ngayong Pasko Magniningning Ang Pilipino (lit.
-'This Christmas, the Filipinos will Shine') in 2010, and Family is Forever in 2019.
-The 2010 ID was linked to May Bukas Pa, which had the highest ratings on Philippine television at the time, until Mara Clara surpassed it in June 2011.
-The 2019 ID was part of the network's 65th anniversary.
+The 2009–2010 Christmas ID Star ng Pasko was used in two station IDs from the 2010s to 2020s: Ngayong Pasko Magniningning Ang Pilipino (lit.
+'This Christmas, the Filipinos will Shine') (2010–2011), and Family is Forever (2019–2020).
+The 2010–2011 ID was linked to May Bukas Pa, which was the highest rating show on ABS-CBN for the period of February 2009 until Mara Clara on February 3, 2011.
+The 2019–2020 ID was part of the network's 65th anniversary from 2018 to 2019.
 Both featured Jaranilla, highlighting May Bukas Pa as the top-rated show on Philippine television since the nationwide TV ratings system was introduced in 2009.
 The Star ng Pasko ID remains notable since its release on November 4, 2009.
+It is his practice every year after the show's production ended on February 5, 2010, to film tour at the church.